1. Monkey Island Boat Tour

-7. Beach Day on Taboga Island by Speed Boat
+7. Beach Day Trip to Taboga Island

 8. Whale Watching in the Pearl Islands

-An amazing two-fer: enjoy magnificent whales plus the incredible tropical beauty of the Pearl Islands.
+An amazing two-fer: enjoy magnificent whales plus the tropical beauty of the Pearl Islands.
 This trip is only July-October.
 Anne Gordon of Whale Watching Panama, an American and wife of an Embera indian, is one of Panama's best guides.
 From Panama City, she offers both day tours and 2-5 night stay overs in the islands.

 9. Portobello Bay Day Trip on Panama's Caribbean

 This picturesque bay side town has the ruins of four Spanish forts and a restored customs house.
 About a two hour trip from Panama City on the Atlantic Coast, Portobello is set on a scenic Caribbean bay.
 During the Spanish Colonial era it was the trans-shipment point for all the treasure Spain looted from Inca Empire.
 Treasure was stored, displayed in fairs and then shipped to Spain.
 The fabulous treasures in it"s customs house made Portobello a target of English pirates like Sir Francis Drake who attacked the forts repeatedly.
 Sir Francis met his demise in waters nearby buried in an iron casket that has still not been found.
 You can drive yourself or go with a tour operator.
 For more information visit our Colon Province on the Caribbean destination page.

 10 Panama Canal Mini-cruise